 The easiest way to make the caramel for this recipe is by melting a big bag of caramels in the microwave or on the stove top over medium heat.
 It’s less complicated, faster and way more practical than making it from scratch.
 You can also use whatever kind of apples you want, some people love using Granny Smith (green) apples, which are a bit sour, because they love that contrast of flavor with the sweet caramel.
 I prefer to use Gala apples because they’re a bit sweet and go really well with the caramel.

-5. Once all the apples have been covered, place them in the refrigerator for about 15-20 minutes so the the caramel can firmly set.
+- Place all the apples in the refrigerator for about 15-20 minutes so the the caramel can firmly set.